ARCAD-Software/elias-vscode/docs/pages/project-mode.md

 > Warning: if there are many source members, submit this macro-command.

-#### Create development environment
+#### Create a development environment
-A development environment in mandatory to create a version in ARCAD.
+A development environment is mandatory to create a version in ARCAD.

 To do that, use the ADCLENV command and
 - fill the Application ID